enso-org/hiring/people/product-manager.md

 communication, and input is always welcomed.

-We firmly believe that only by working _together_, rather than putting our team members in their own boxes, can we create the best version of Luna that can be.
+We firmly believe that only by working _together_, rather than putting our team members in their own boxes, can we create the best version of Enso that can be.

 ## The Details
 As part of the Enso team you'd be able to work from anywhere, whether that be at